A Call For Change

 What am I doing here?
 Well, it makes no sense.
 I'm not going to surround myself with people that don't like me.

-And also, I mean, like I said, it's different if I'm going in there actively trying to debate a topic or have a civil discussion.
-Right, but just know they don't agree, but like, dude, I'm not sure.
+Well, yeah, and also, I mean, like I said, it's different if I'm going in there actively trying to debate a topic or have a civil discussion.
+Right.

 I mean, my honest, what?

-My first thought was, dang, y'all, her tits are huge.
+My first thought was, dang, yo, her tits are you.

-okay, that's me, being honest.
-You gotta, I mean, I was 13 years old, you know, boy, whatever.
+okay, that's me being honest.
+You'd have gotta, I mean, I was 13 years old, you know, boy, whatever.

-okay, that was like the first superficial thing.
-But then, like, your laugh, you had blonde hair split down the middle.
+uh okay that was like the first superficial thing but then like your uh your laugh you had blonde hair split down the middle you had those rubber um

-Yes, the jelly bands had, I don't even know, you guys would twist them a certain way together, so it was like two colors.
-Yep, uh,
+oh yeah the they were twisty tie yes the jelly bands that had i don't even know you guys would twist them a certain way together so it was like two colors yep uh

-that's what I thought.
-My friend was like, damn, you know, because at that age, everyone's like, you know,
+That's what I thought.
+My friend was like, damn.

 But,